-The Conformity Bot can ingest data from all but 3 AWS supported regions.
+The Conformity Bot can ingest data from the following regions:

 How does Conformity access my AWS account?

-Conformity uses a AWS Custom Policy to view your AWS account metadata - there is no read or write access to your data.
+Conformity uses an AWS Custom Policy to view your AWS account metadata - there is no read or write access to your data.